precap/dcc-ex.github.io/docs/big-picture/stage6.rst

 Block 1
 -------

-Block 1 is the approach to turnout 1, and can be used to prevent a train from entering either the station siding or the main track between turnouts 1 and 2 if they are occupied.
+Block 1 is the approach to turnout/point 1, and can be used to prevent a train from entering either the station siding or the main track between turnouts/points 1 and 2 if they are occupied.

 We will use ID 1 for this, with an alias: